What is VIT?

 What can I do as a Health Care Provider?

-If you want to help BeeAware Allergy educate patients about VIT as a treatment option, you can download our patient education materials (free for you to use).
-Or refer appropriate patients to an allergy specialist.
-The physician locator on this site provides a comprehensive list of VIT specialists across the U.S.
+If you want to help BeeAware Allergy educate patients about VIT as a treatment option, you can download our patient education materials below.
+Complimentary printed materials are also available via the Printed Materials Request form.

 Talk to a provider about VIT today